- Places where Charles slept

 - The Commardery at Worcester

-- Harvington Hall (Historic House)
+- Harvington Hall (Historic Houses)

-- White Ladies Priory (English Heritage – ruins)
+- White Ladies Priory (ruins) (English Heritage)

-- Boscobel House (NT)
+- Boscobel House (English Heritage)

 - Ironbridge Gorge and museums